 The table reports the actual and estimated amount of expenditures from revenues appropriated by the legislature for each fiscal year.
 The expenditures are classified by Program Component (i.e., Instruction/Research, PO&M, Administration, etc...) for activities directly related to instruction, research and public service.
-The table does not include expenditures classified as non-operating expenditures (i.e., to service asset-related debts), and therefore excludes a small portion of the amount appropriated each year by the legislature.
+The table does not include expenditures (i.e., to service asset-related debts), and therefore excludes a small portion of the amount appropriated each year by the legislature.
 Also, the table does not include expenditures from funds carried forward from previous years.
 Instruction & Research: Includes expenditures for state services related to the instructional delivery system for advanced and professional education.
 Includes functions such as; all activities related to credit instruction that may be applied toward a postsecondary degree or certificate; non-project research and service performed to maintain professional effectives; individual or project research; academic computing support; academic source or curriculum development.
 Source: Operating Budget Summary - Expenditures by Program Activity (or Report 645).
 Administration & Support Services: Expenditures related to the executive direction and leadership for university operations and those internal management services which assist and support the delivery of academic programs.
 Source: Operating Budget Summary - Expenditures by Program Activity (or Report 645).
-PO&M: Plant Operations & Maintenance expenditures related to the claining and maintenance of existing grounds, the providing of utility services; includes resources related to physical, psychological, and social well being of the student.
-Includes student service administration, social and cultural development, counseling and acer guidance, financial aid, and student admissions and records.
-Source: Operating Budget Summary - Expenditures by Program Activity (or Report 645).
+Po&M: Plant Operations & Maintenance expenditures related to the cleaning and maintenance of existing grounds, the providing of utility services, and the planning and design of future plant expansion and modification Source: Operating Budget Summary - Expenditures by Program Activity (or Report 645).
+Student Services: Includes resources related to physical, psychological, and social well being of the student.
+Includes student service administration, social and cultural development, counseling and career guidance, financial aid, and student admissions and records.
+Source: Operating